africandh-ku/africandh-ku.github.io/collections/_symposium/2022-symposium.md

 <img align="left" style="padding-right:10px" src="{{ site.baseurl }}/assets/img/symp2022//Judith.jpg" alt="Judith photo" width="200">

-As the head Archivist of the [J.H.
-Kwabena Nketia Archives](https://ias.ug.edu.gh/content/jh-kwabena-nketia-archives) at the Institute of African Studies, University of Ghana, Judith Opoku-Boatent oversees an audiovisual and paper heritage preservation programme which supports both academic research and creative engagement.
-The archive was established with the aim of serving the needs of scholars, researchers, and artists by collecting and producing audiovisual documentation on Ghana's unique dance and music traditions.
-Preceding her current position, Judith engaged with the [International Centre for African Music and Dance (ICAMD)](https://www.musicinafrica.net/directory/international-centre-african-music-and-dance-icamd-university-ghana) as an ethnographic researcher documenting music and dance forms from indigenous communities in Ghana.
-She has published, presented, served as a consultant, and offered training programs on audiovisual heritage preservation locally and globally.
+As head Archivist of the [J.H.
+Kwabena Nketia Archives](https://ias.ug.edu.gh/content/jh-kwabena-nketia-archives) at the Institute of African Studies, University of Ghana, Judith oversees an audiovisual heritage preservation programme which supports both academic research and creative engagement.
+She holds formal qualifications in Sociology and Archival Studies respectively, from the University of Ghana.
+Beyond the University, Judith has served as a private consultant for local and international Organizations including Commonwealth Human Rights Initiative and  ICCROM, where she also functioned as a resource person and local organising Chair for ICCROM’s SOIMA programme in July 2017.
+Judith is a US State Alumni (International Visitor Leadership Programme 2011).
+She currently serves as the Vice President for Communications for International Association for Sound and Audiovisual Archives (IASA), as well as its Ambassador for Ghana and West Africa.
+She also serves on the Advisory Board of the Industry Programme: _Preservation of Africa’s Audiovisual Media Assets_.
+Additionally, Judith serves on the National Committee of the _Memory of the World Programme in Ghana_, (a UNESCO initiative)  Judith  has published in peer reviewed journals and continues to advocate for the care of audiovisual heritage materials in her region, through various initiatives.

-Judith has been involved in archival activism where she advocates for the sustainability of the archiving profession and promotes the training of young professionals in her region.

 <div style="clear:left"></div>